-Wheat (Triticumaestivum L.)is the most important staple food for humans and is grown on more land than any other commercial crops in the world.
+Wheat (Triticumaestivum L.) is the most important staple food for humans and is grown on more land than any other commercial crops in the world.
 It was grown on 216.6 million ha land in 2012[1] producing 674.9 million tonnes of wheat globally, the third most produced cereal (perhaps any food crop) after maize (875.1 million tonnes) and rice (718.3 million tonnes) [1].
-Wheat has higher protein content than either maize (corn) or rice or any other cereals and is the leading source of vegetable protein in human food globally.
 In 2012, India produced 94.9 million tonnes of wheat from a cultivated area of 29.9 million ha, the largest area devoted to wheat production by any country in the world [2].

-With the demand of ever-increasing population, the present day agriculture became more and more intensive and mined available nutrients from soil over years.
-However, one of the major triggering factors behind the dramatic improvement in the production and yield of wheat was the supply of artificial nutrient source for plant growth and development especially the use of synthetic nitrogen fertilizer.
+With the demand of ever-increasing population, the present day agriculture became more 31 intensive and mined available nutrients from soil over years.
+However, one of the major 32 triggering factors behind the dramatic improvement in the production and yield of wheat was the 33 34 supply of artificial nutrient source for plant growth and development especially the use of 35 synthetic nitrogen fertilizer.
 Potash and phosphorus fertilizer in addition to the nitrogen fertilizer supplied the major nutrients for the growth, development and production of wheat.
-In addition to these major (macro) nutrients, there are some nutrients, which are essential for wheat growth but needed only in very small (micro) quantities.
-Among these, Boron (B), Zinc (Zn), Iron, (Fe), Copper (Cu), Manganese (Mn), and Chlorine (Cl) are known to have effect on the grain- as well as straw-yield of wheat.
-These micronutrients play a pivot role in the yield improvement of wheat crop [3].
-They are needed in trace amount while the adequate supply improves nutrient availability and positively affects the cell physiology that is reflected in yield as well [4, 5].
-A number of micronutrients are part of the photosynthesis and respiration process, chlorophyll formation, nucleic acid and protein synthesis, nitrogen-fixation and other biochemical pathways [6-8].
-However, the deficiency of micronutrients are wide spread in many Asian countries including India due to calcareous nature of soils, high pH, low organic matter, salt stress, prolonged draught, high bicarbonate content in irrigation water and imbalanced application of NPK fertilizers [9, 10].
-The deficiency of micronutrients can induce the stress in plants including low crop yield and quality, imperfect plant morphological structure (such as fewer xylem vessels of small size), widespread infestation of various diseases and pests and low fertilizer use efficiency.
+In addition to 36 these major (macro) nutrients, there are some nutrients, which are essential for wheat growth but 37 needed only in very small (micro) quantities.
+Among these, boron (B), zinc (Zn), iron, (Fe), 38 copper (Cu), manganese (Mn), and chlorine (Cl) are known to have effect on the grain- as well 39 40 as straw-yield of wheat.
+These micronutrients play a pivotal role in the yield improvement of wheat crop [3].
+They are needed in trace amount while the adequate supply improves nutrient 41 availability and positively affects the cell physiology that is reflected in yield as well [4, 5].
+A 42 number of micronutrients are part of the photosynthesis and respiration processes, chlorophyll 43 formation, nucleic acid and protein synthesis, nitrogen-fixation and other biochemical pathways 44 45 [6-8].
+However, the deficiencies of micronutrients are wide spread in many Asian countries including India due to calcareous nature of soils, high pH, low organic matter, salt stress, 46 prolonged draught, high bicarbonate content in irrigation water and imbalanced application of 47 NPK fertilizers [9, 10].
+The deficiency of micronutrients can induce the stress in plants including 48 low crop yield and quality, imperfect plant morphological structure (such as fewer xylem vessels 49 50 of small size), widespread infestation of various diseases and pests and low fertilizer use efficiency.
+51

 Zinc is one of the important micronutrients, which is important in the production of various crops including wheat [11, 12].
 It improves the number of grains per spike [13].
-In addition to the improvement of yield and yield components of wheat [14, 15], adequate supply of Zn can improve the water use efficiency of wheat plants [16].
-Zinc is also known to provide thermotolerance to the photosynthetic apparatus of wheat [17].
-The presence of Zn is important in plant metabolism and thus the growth and production [18].
-The Zn deficiency is the third most common deficient nutrient after nitrogen and phosphorus [19, 20].
-Zinc deficiency in plants not only reduces the grain yield, but also the nutritional quality [21].
+In addition to the yield [14, 15], adequate supply of Zn can improve the water use efficiency of wheat plants [16].
+It also provides thermo-tolerance to the photosynthetic apparatus [17].
+It is important in plant metabolism and thus the growth and production of wheat [18].
+The Zn is the third most common deficient nutrient after NandP[19, 20].
+Zinc deficiency in plants not only reduces the grain yield, but also the nutritional quality of crops [21].